-This is a fully online opportunity to engage with our flagship programme to enhance provision and practice for Holocaust teaching and learning in schools.
+The Beacon School Programme is an opportunity to engage with our flagship programme to enhance provision and practice for Holocaust teaching and learning in schools.

 Every year, the UCL Centre for Holocaust Education looks to recruit up to 20 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
 UCL Beacon Schools in Holocaust Education work to significantly improve their provision for teaching and learning about the Holocaust and be in a position to, in collaboration with the Centre, become dynamic hubs serving a network of local schools to improve teaching standards, raise pupil achievement, strengthen SMSC provision, enhance safeguarding and support whole school improvement.

 A successful Beacon School application enables a named Lead Teacher to deepen their subject and content knowledge about the Holocaust, by access to a range of bespoke, specialist online and face-to-face taught modules and opportunities.
-They will have access to excellent classroom resources, get recommendations for teaching and learning about the Holocaust, guidance on devising quality SoL, lesson plans and material that build progression – both for improved student outcomes, academic and holistic – and by way of professional development.
+They will have access to excellent classroom resources, get recommendations for teaching and learning about the Holocaust, guidance on devising quality lesson plans and materials that build progression both for improved student outcomes – academic and holistic – and by way of professional development.

-A Lead Teacher will be informed by the Centre’s research and be encouraged to reach out to their school’s wider networks and local associations to promote the programme and the Centre’s CPD modules, special events and other sessions.
+The Lead Teacher will be informed by the Centre’s research and be encouraged to reach out to their school’s wider networks and local associations to promote the programme and the Centre’s CPD modules, special events and other opportunities.

 Lead Teachers, following mentoring from our team of experts, will develop a series of high-quality lessons that help to form a framework/scheme of learning on the Holocaust, specifically targeted to the needs of their pupils and mindful of the community they serve and the context within which they operate.
-Alongside a named SLT link, the Lead Teacher will work to make Holocaust education a priority – overtime, developing or enhancing cross-curricular, inter-disciplinary or indeed whole school approaches – and advocate to other schools for better Holocaust education and practice, alerting them to the Centre’s free CPD and opportunities to support ITE-SLT.
+Alongside a named SLT link, the Lead Teacher will work to make Holocaust education a priority and, over time, develop or enhance cross-curricular, inter-disciplinary or indeed whole school approaches.
+They will also advocate to other schools for better Holocaust education and practice, alerting them to the Centre’s free CPD and opportunities to support ITE-SLT.

-In addition, the programme offers a SLT link programme to support curriculum design, safeguarding, citizenship, SMSC and personal development, whole school approaches, contemporary significant and support to identity and tackle antisemitism, denial and distortion.
-Often the SLT link may have a line management role for the Lead Teachers department or be the DSL but must be in a position to provide senior leadership support for the Lead Teacher across the year.
+In addition, the programme offers a concise SLT link programme to support curriculum design, safeguarding, citizenship, SMSC and personal development, whole school approaches, contemporary significance and support to identify and tackle antisemitism, Holocaust denial and distortion.
+Often the SLT link may have a line management role for the Lead Teacher’s department or be the DSL but must be able to provide senior leadership support for the Lead Teacher across the year.
 The SLT will help to ensure the whole school is aware of the Beacon School journey that the school is undertaking and will encourage staff to take part in 2 short online CPD sessions to ensure cohesion and understanding.

 What does it cost?

 The programme is rare in that it provides first class engagement to schools free of charge and includes the CPD provided, materials and resources, university expertise and personal mentorship.